SlimeVRX/SlimeVRX/hipnuc/datasheet/hi229um_cn.md

 The figure is a typical indoor magnetic field distribution map.
 The spatial magnetic field distortion of the general indoor environment is relatively serious (belonging to spatial magnetic field interference, which cannot be calibrated and compensated)

-**Note:** In the indoor environment, the spatial magnetic interference is particularly serious, and it cannot be eliminated by calibration.
+**Notice:** In the indoor environment, the spatial magnetic interference is particularly serious, and it cannot be eliminated by calibration.
 Although the module has a built-in homogeneous magnetic field detection and shielding mechanism.
 The heading angle accuracy of the 9-axis mode depends largely on the degree of indoor magnetic field distortion.
 If the indoor magnetic field environment is very poor (such as next to the computer room, electromagnetic laboratory, workshop, underground garage, etc.), even after calibration, the heading angle accuracy of the 9-axis may not be as good as the 6-axis or even a large angle error.

 <a name="Differencebetween6-axisand9-axismode"/>